SCOTUS Oral Arguments Presented March 4, 2020.

 It is, in fact, reasonable for women to expect there to be a system in place ready to take care of their abortion complications if complications were to develop.

-It is, in fact, reasonable for the patients, as well as the local medical systems, to expect the abortion provider to be the one medically responsible to care for their patients in the event that complications develop.
+It is, in fact, reasonable for the patients, as well as the local medical systems, to expect the abortion provider to be the one medically responsible for caring for their patients in the event that complications develop.

 Both Sides Need Intellectual Integrity

-It is my opinion that both sides of this debate need to be committed to intellectual integrity.
+In my opinion, both sides of this debate need to commit to intellectual integrity.

 Pro-abortionists need to recognize the need to demand safety from their abortion providers and clinics, even though this may require accepting some legal restrictions to abortions.

-Neither the pro-abortion’s fear of any and all abortion restriction, nor the pro-life’s goal to pursue restrictions, negates the reality that the women of Louisiana deserve legal protection of their safety.
+Neither the pro-abortion fear of any and all abortion restrictions nor the pro-life goal to pursue restrictions negates the reality that the women of Louisiana deserve legal protection for their safety.

 Both Sides Need To Stop the Rage In Areas Of Agreement

-The debate between those who support the sanctity of all life, including the lives of those yet to be born and those who defend abortion rights, will rage on decades, perhaps indefinitely.
+The debate between those who support the sanctity of all life, including the lives of those yet to be born, and those who defend abortion rights will rage for decades, perhaps indefinitely.

 Both sides do, in fact, want to protect the health of women (even while we continue the debate on the interpretation of the “health of women” as it relates to the pregnant state).